Movement (New Order album): Artwork

 The album's cover was designed by Peter Saville and is based on a poster by the Italian Futurist Fortunato Depero.

 The shape created by the top three lines is an 'F' (lying on its back), which refers to Factory Records/Factory Communications Limited and the bottom two lines create an 'L' (lying on its front), the Roman numeral 50, the original catalogue was FACT 50.
 The blue colour of the lines was chosen by the band; the first copies in the US had the same design in brown on an ivory background.

-Reception
+Reception and legacy

 Released in November 1981—just weeks after the Joy Division retrospective/live double album Still—Movement was met with a tepid reception, with critics disappointed by what was perceived to be a lack of forward momentum after the "Ceremony" single.
 It is rumoured that the band considered either re-mixing or even entirely re-recording the album, but time and financial constraints prevented this.
 A new song called "Temptation" would provide the band with the necessary impetus and a new direction.

+Retrospectively reviewed in the context of New Order's entire work, the album has been more positively received, with Uncuts Sharon O'Connell noting the "future-positive declaration" of the opener "Dreams Never End" and a "kind of confident, electronic pulsing" sound that would be further evident on the band's subsequent singles, and Pitchfork reviewer Tom Ewing calling it "their most coherent and underappreciated record".
+In 2025, Radio X included the album in its list of "The 25 best indie debut albums of the 1980s".